 In this article, we discover the most common reasons why teens may start to use drugs or alcohol.
 And, go on to develop an addiction.
 Plus, we offer ways that parents can look to help their children struggling with teen drug abuse.

 Certainly, when people think of teen drug abuse, they imagine that they’ve been peer pressured into using.
 Basically, peer pressure is when teens may be influenced by peers, intimate partners, or even family members to use drugs or drink.
 Obviously, a setting that includes peer pressure are often parties and social gatherings that include the use of drugs or alcohol.
-Here, teens may be introduced to party drugs like cocaine, marijuana, alcohol, MDMA, and more.
+Here, teens may have an introduction to party drugs like cocaine, marijuana, alcohol, MDMA, and more.
 And, while teens that try drugs due to social pressure may use party drugs at first, they can end up using more addictive, harmful drugs later as a result.

 When people are in a setting where drug abuse is not only accepted but the norm, they are at a higher risk of developing drug dependence.
 Basically, an enabling environment would be one in which parents and older siblings abuse drugs or alcohol, as teens look up to their parents and older siblings.
 Another reason for an enabling environment is one which doesn’t set boundaries.
 For example, if a teen gets away with skipping class, getting bad grades, and skipping meals, they may be more willing to continue these behaviors.
 So, teenagers that are in settings without strong parental guidance or instruction may be at a higher risk for experimenting with drug abuse.

 3. Genetics That Tie to Addiction